simulogics/prosperousuniverse-docs/content/tutorials/commands/_index.md

 ---
 title: "3.
 Commands"
 date: 2018-09-18T17:13:35+02:00
-weight: 6
+weight: 7
 draft: true
 ---

 This page explains how commands in your APEX console work.
-If you are looking for a comprehensive list of commands, head on over [to the wiki](LINK).
+If you are looking for a comprehensive list of commands, head on over [to the wiki](../../wiki/commands-list).

 This tutorial is also available in video format. __Click on the image below to watch the video or scroll down for the written version.__